Markets.com Review and Tutorial 2021

 Markets.com also offer negative balance protection, meaning you cannot lose more than your initial deposit.
 This also means, however, that traders must keep a healthy balance in their account, or trades may be closed if prices move against them.
 Stop losses are another valuable way to manage risk.

 User reviews show Markets.com scores particularly well in several areas, including:

 - Product choice – 8,000+ assets available

-- Platforms – Selection of trading platforms, including Marketsx, Marketsi, MT4 and MT5
+- Platforms – Selection of trading platforms, including Marketsx, Marketsi, MT4, MT5 and mobile trading.

 - Regulation – Far-reaching regulatory oversight ensures users can trade with confidence from London and Madrid to Gibraltar and Vietnam